 On top of that, play dough is an excellent way to develop those small hand muscles that kids will need to write and do a variety of other life skills.

-- Any play dough tools you wish to include (Here are some of our favorite play dough tools.
+- Any other play dough tools you wish to include (Here are some of our favorite play dough tools).

-1. Start by making your favorite play dough recipe and adding peppermint extract to the water in your recipe.
-I used about a half a tablespoon, but this will depend on the brand you use and your individual preferences.
+Start by making your favorite play dough recipe.
+You can add the peppermint extract or oil to the water when cooking the dough.
+A half a tablespoon should be plenty, but this may depend on the brand you use and your individual preferences.
 Now your dough will make your classroom smell amazing!

-Next, cut the chenille stems into pieces that are about a 1/2 inch long.
-This will also depend on the size of your cookie cutters.
+Next, cut the chenille stems into pieces about a 1/2 inch long.
+The size of your stems will depend on the size of your cookie cutters.

 Candy Cane Play Dough Activity